 Reddit Marketing Tools and Automation: Streamlining Your Campaigns

 Once you understand the environment, you can view automation as a way to scale good behavior rather than just spraying links.
-For example, you might automate monitoring of brand mentions while you keep real humans in charge of every response.
+You might automate monitoring of brand mentions while keeping real humans in charge of every response.
+That distinction is what separates sustainable Reddit growth from short-term tactics that end in bans.

 What You Should Never Automate on Reddit